lasoares/mobile-demos/iosOffline/doc.md

 The offline sync feature of Mobile Services is currently in beta and available through a separate download.
 This section describes how to upgrade the SDK that you are using in the app.

-1. Remove the existing framework `WindowsAzureMobileServices.framework` and select "Move to Trash" to really delete the files.
+1. Remove the existing framework `WindowsAzureMobileServices.framework` and select **Move to Trash** to really delete the files.

 ![][1]